OpenMined/syft.js/README.md

   // Main training loop.
   for (let [data, labels] of batches) {
-    // NOTE: this is just an example.
+    // NOTE: this is just one possible example.
     // Plan name (e.g. 'training_plan'), its input arguments and outputs depends on FL configuration and actual Plan implementation. let updatedModelParams = await job.plans['training_plan'].execute(
       job.worker,